 Understanding Cooking Oils

-Cooking oils differ in nutritional content, smoke points (the temperature at which they start breaking down), and suitability for various cooking methods.
-Below is a guide to the most commonly used oils:
+Cooking oils vary greatly in their nutritional profiles, smoke points (the temperature at which they break down), and suitability for different cooking methods.
+Below, we examine some common choices and their key features.

 1. Extra Virgin Olive Oil (EVOO)